lukepchr/CRO-CRM/README.md

 - all_organisations.php - summary of all organisations sorted alphabetically; edit/delete
 - all_people.php - sumary of all people alphabetically; edit/delete
 - organisation_profile.php is a little dashboard for each organisation

-#### The file database.php was not included, this is what it looks like: